Naples Travel Guide: Top Things To See, Costs, Tips, and How to Plan

 Money‑saving tips

-• Prebook Pompeii/Herculaneum/Vesuvius to lock prices and times.
+• Prebook Pompeii/Herculaneum/Vesuvius to lock prices and times and avoid resellers.

 • Eat where menus are in Italian and away from main squares for better value.